LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### Remove Phone ID by Access Token (DELETE)

-Deletes Phone ID from the consumer corresponding to the specified access token.
+Deletes the Phone ID from the consumer corresponding to the specified access token.

 ```csharp
 var accessToken = "<Access Token>"; //Required